vitalets/playwright-bdd/docs/writing-features/customize-examples-title.md

 # Customize examples title
-By default each examples row from `Scenario Outline` is converted into test with title `Example #{index}`.
+By default, each example row from a `Scenario Outline` is converted into a test with the title `Example #{index}`.
-It can be not reliable for reporters that keep track of test history, because on every insertion / deletion of rows test titles will shift.
+This can be unreliable for reporters that keep track of test history because, with every insertion or deletion of rows, test titles will shift.

-There are 3 ways to set consistent title for examples.
+There are three ways to set a consistent title for examples.

 #### 1. Use scenario name as a template
 You can add column names like `<column>` to the scenario name.
-In that case scenario name will be used as a title template for generated examples.
+In that case, the scenario name will be used as a title template for generated examples.

-!> Note that generated titles should be **unique** within scenario, otherwise Playwright will throw an error.
+!> Note that generated titles should be **unique** within a scenario; otherwise, Playwright will throw an error.

 Example:
 ```gherkin